About the Jekyll Island Authority

-The Authority is a self-supporting body, obtaining its operating revenues from leases, park fees, and Island amenities.
-This income is used to maintain, develop, beautify, and promote the Island as a world-class vacation and meeting destination.
+The Jekyll Island Authority is a self-supporting state agency responsible for the overall management and stewardship of Jekyll Island, obtaining its operating revenues from leases, fees, and island amenity operations.
+This income is used to maintain, develop, beautify, and promote Jekyll Island as a public beach resort and a world-class vacation and meeting destination.
 Jekyll Island does not receive any tax revenues for its operation.

 Through an act of the state legislature, the Jekyll Island Authority (JIA) was created to oversee the conservation, development and management of Jekyll Island.
 The JIA Board of Directors consists of members appointed by the Governor to serve four-year terms.
 The chairman of the board is also appointed by the governor to serve a one-year term and retains the chair until replaced.
 The Authority employs a full-time Executive Director who is responsible for the operation and promotion of the island, and for providing certain public services to island residents and businesses.

 The Jekyll Island Authority is considering an ordinance dealing with the operation and regulation of golf carts on Jekyll Island.
 The Jekyll Island Authority Board has received the “first reading” of the proposed ordinance at its regular meeting on Monday, August 18, 2014.
 The proposed ordinance is available for public review and comment.
 Comments may be sent to: Chris O’Donnell, Legal Associate with Jekyll Island Authority.
 100 James Road Jekyll Island, GA 31527. email@example.com.
 Please click here to read the ordinance dealing with the operation and regulation of golf carts on Jekyll Island.

 Please click here to read the July 2014 update.